beeploop/sylvie/readme.md

 ## Motivation
 This is a part of the whole learning process of creating a [Video-on-Demand](https://en.wikipedia.org/wiki/Video_on_demand) system similar what YouTube does.

-This is the first part of the project and the goals of this is to subscribe to a message queue for uploaded videos and perform transcoding and thumbnail generation on it.
+This is the first part of a bigger project and the goals of this is to subscribe to a message queue for uploaded videos and perform transcoding and thumbnail generation on it.

 ## What's Next?